Full Mouth Reconstruction Lancaster PA

 Procedures Involved in Full Mouth Reconstruction

 Every patients full mouth reconstruction is different and, therefore, requires various different various different? (redundant) procedures.
 Usually, full mouth reconstruction requires multiple office visits and some amount of healing time.
-Dr. Weierbach will determine which procedure or combination of procedures is necessary to restore and rebuild your perfect smile.
-Dr. Weierbach will also refer you to other dental specialists if needed.
+Dr. Weierbach or Dr. Genetti will determine which procedure or combination of procedures is necessary to restore and rebuild your perfect smile.
+Drs.
+Weierbach or Genetti will also refer you to other dental specialists if needed.
 Some options include:

 - Teeth cleaning (prophylaxis)